hibernate/hibernate-search/README.md

     > cd hibernate-search
     > mvn clean install -s settings-example.xml

-If you want to also build the documentation, use
+#### Build options (profiles)

+Per default the documentation is not built.
+To include it in the full build, run:

     > mvn clean install -Pdocs -s settings-example.xml

+To build the distribution bundle run:

+    > mvn clean install -Pdist -s settings-example.xml

+Last but not least, if you want to run the performance test under _integration/performance_:

+    > mvn clean install -Pperf -s settings-example.xml

+You can also build the above mentioned modules directly by changing into these directories and executing maven in the module directory.

+### Contributing

-If you want to contribute, read [Contributing to Hibernate Search](http://community.jboss.org/wiki/ContributingtoHibernateSearch)
+If you want to contribute, you find all you need to know in [Contributing to Hibernate Search](http://community.jboss.org/wiki/ContributingtoHibernateSearch)

 ## Contact